Can I be Heart-Centred and still be successful?

 For example, a couple of years ago, a client on one of my group programmes was very excited about having brought on a new client.
 She had used a particular tactic that she felt very comfortable about (her sat nav said yes) but others in the same group said that their sat nav would have said no.

 In my business, I’m very comfortable doing things that I believe are in the best interests of my client.
 This includes offering bonuses or discounts in return for a quick decision to buy one of my programmes – even though other people tell me they don’t feel so comfortable with this.
-Everything I do in my business feels of absolute integrity for me, even if you might look at it and think it wouldn’t feel comfortable for you.
+Everything I do in my business feels of absolute integrity to me, even if you might look at it and think it wouldn’t feel comfortable for you.
 That’s why it’s important you know yourself so you can trust your own internal GPS.

-But a word of warning: Be aware of those times when that you might say that something feels out of integrity to you but actually what’s really happening is that you simply feel uncomfortable or scared at doing something different or putting yourself out there.
+But a word of warning: Be aware of those times when you might say that something feels out of integrity to you but actually what’s really happening is that you simply feel uncomfortable or scared at doing something different or putting yourself out there.

 3. Make sure your marketing is effective.